[table id=13 /]

 Like many terriers, Yorkies not generally friendly towards other animals, especially on their home soil.
 They can be bossy, territorial and scrappy, which can be disastrous if they meet the wrong opponent.

 Yorkshire Terriers can bark, and bark, and bark!
-Teach them from an early age to hush on command, or better yet, not to bark at every little thing.
+Teach them from an early age to hush on command.
 While some owners don’t mind the yapping, most neighbours aren’t quite so understanding.

-Separation anxiety is a common issue in Yorkies, so if you’re planning on leaving your dog alone for many hours during the day, you may have better luck with a different, more independent, breed.
+Separation anxiety is a common issue in Yorkies, so if you’re planning on leaving your dog alone for many hours during the day, you may have better luck with a more independent breed.